University of Oslo Oslo University Hospital

 Group leader

-Assoc. professor Torbjørn Rognes
+Professor Torbjørn Rognes

 Centre for Molecular Biology and Neuroscience